-The Monteverde Cloud Forest Biological Reserve is one of the largest and most significant ecosystems in Central America.
+The Monteverde Cloud Forest Biological Reserve is one of Central America’s largest and most significant ecosystems.
 The name “cloud forest” comes from the literal meaning of that word.
-Low-hanging clouds, which often take the appearance of fog, linger about the forest’s high canopy before condensing on tree leaves and pouring onto the plants beneath.
+Low-hanging clouds, which often appear as fog, linger about the forest’s high canopy before condensing on tree leaves and pouring onto the plants beneath.

-To limit the impact on the environment there are also limits on the number of visitors allowed into the reserve, so it’s best to go early (before 10 am).
+To limit the impact on the environment, there are limits on the number of visitors allowed into the reserve, so it’s best to go early (before 10 am).
 This is a stunning part of the country to visit.

 By Elena from Passion for Hospitality

-The Tortuguero National Park is one of the most important nesting sites of some of the rarest sea turtle species of Costa Rica.
-Located at about 80 kilometres from Limon, on the northeast Caribbean coast, the park spans an area of over 77,000 acres.
+The Tortuguero National Park is one of the most important nesting sites of some of the rarest sea turtle species in Costa Rica.
+Located about 80 kilometers from Limon on the northeast Caribbean coast, the park spans an area of over 77,000 acres.

 Tortuguero National Park is a remote area and can only be accessed with small boats via the river or by airplane that flies to Tortuguero Airport.
 The whole area is a spectacular natural habitat with thousands of plant and animal species.
 Visitors can either stay in one of the organized lodges that are located along the river banks or inside the Tortuguero Village.

-One of the Park’s highlights is the Sea turtle conservatory which allows visitors to learn all about these important sea creatures and to actively participate in the tagging program which runs annually from July 10 until September 15.
+One of the Park’s highlights is the Sea turtle conservatory, which allows visitors to learn about these important sea creatures and actively participate in the tagging program, which runs annually from July 10 to September 15.

 By Karen of Outdoor Adventure Sampler

 Golfo Dulce is an outstanding landmark located in southern Costa Rica on the Pacific Ocean.
-Meaning ‘sweet gulf’, Golfo Dulce is a destination for those who love natural beauty.
+Meaning ‘sweet gulf,’ Golfo Dulce is a destination for those who love natural beauty.
 The deepwater gulf separates the Osa Peninsula from the mainland.
-It is a rare tropical fjord, only one of four in the world.
+It is a rare tropical fjord, only one of four worldwide.

-Golfo Dulce is surrounded by two national parks with Piedras Blancas National Park to the north and Corcovado National Park to the west on the Osa Peninsula.
-Both parks have trails to see wildlife such as scarlet macaws, hummingbirds, four species of monkeys, sloths, and if you are lucky, a jaguar or cougar.
+Golfo Dulce is surrounded by two national parks: Piedras Blancas National Park to the north and Corcovado National Park to the west on the Osa Peninsula.
+Both parks have trails to see wildlife, such as scarlet macaws, hummingbirds, four species of monkeys, sloths, and, if you are lucky, a jaguar or cougar.

 Marine life is a highlight of Golfo Dulce.
 It’s possible to see humpback whales and orcas.
 On a boat trip in the gulf will usually see some of the four species of dolphins that inhabit the bay.
 Golfo Dulce is also a designed shark sanctuary, home to the rare scalloped hammerhead and more abundant whale sharks.

 A kayak trip on the gulf is a great way to see the teeming marine life and tropical shores.
-There are several eco-lodges located around the bay to stay.
+There are several eco-lodges located around the bay to stay in.
 Watch the sunset over the water for a perfect ending on Golfo Dulce.